 After many years of trying to find my own voice, which is a very difficult thing to do, I formed a band called Formication who played at some large festivals and were loved by The Wire Magazine for a while.
 We made dirty electronic industrial noise on old machines and macbook pros.
 Legend has it Sleaford Mods saw one of our Nottingham shows and thought they could do better.
-They were right but I like it and wonder if it’s true.
+They were right & I like it.
+I wonder if it’s true.

 These days, I’ve been playing mostly bass & machines.
 Josienne & I made an EP as 2PrivateMatters together & I played bass on ‘A Small Unknowable Thing’ & ‘I Promised You Light’ by Josienne Clarke.
-I play a heavily modified Squier telecaster bass with bare knuckles and La Bella 1954 flatwounds with a sponge under the bridge.
+I play a Fender American Pro II bare knuckles and La Bella 1954 flatwounds with a sponge under the bridge.
 I also have a double bass made by Ken Miller that I bought from Roberto Cassani that is probably my favourite thing to play.

-I play through a Markbass stack with an LR Baggs preamp & enjoy using effects pedals like a Gamechanger Plus, a Bit Commander, a Hologram electronics Microcosm & a Goatkeeper to keep things interesting.
+I play through an Aguilar Tone Hammer & SL410 Markbass stack with an LR Baggs preamp & enjoy using effects pedals like a Gamechanger Plus, a Bit Commander, a Hologram electronics Microcosm & a Goatkeeper to keep things interesting.